Fergus3763/UI-for-Dashboard/handover/HUB2_to_HUB3_Master_Handover.md

 📘 HUB2_to_HUB3_Master_Handover.md

-Project: WorXinn – Meeting Room Management SaaS
+Project: – Meeting Room Management SaaS
 From: HUB#2 (UI & DB Integration Phase)
 To: HUB#3 (Availability, API & System Integration Phase)
 Timestamp: 2025-10-30 14:05 (Dublin Time)
-Prepared under the direction of: Fergus [Surname], Project Owner (WorXinn)
+Prepared under the direction of: Fergus [Surname], Project Owner (Fergus)

 🧭 Executive Summary

-This document formally transfers responsibility from HUB#2 to HUB#3 within the WorXinn Hub-and-Spoke project framework.
+This document formally transfers responsibility from HUB#2 to HUB#3 within the Hub-and-Spoke project framework.

 The project’s goal is to deliver a SaaS meeting room management platform for hotels and venues — designed to automate the Search → Customise → Pay → Arrive journey for small-team, post-Covid on-demand meetings.